microsoft/api-guidelines/graph/GuidelinesGraph.md

 In general API design includes the following steps:

+-   Outline the key current and future scenarios for API consumers

 -   Define your domain model

 -   Derive and name your API resources